DonovanDMC/DockerHosts/README.md

 Use `docker-hosts --help` for cli usage.
 No arguments are required.
 Installing globally will provide the easiest usage, but running with `npx` will also work.

 ## Config
 This program looks for a file called `.docker-hosts.json` in the working directory where it's executed.
 The format of this file is camelCasing (some-option -> someOption).
 The only minor exception is `stackSuffixes`.
 While this accepts the cli format (key=value array), you can also provide a direct key-value object instead.
 All options except config can be provided here.
 Any command line provided options take presedence.
+An example config can be found [here](https://github.com/DonovanDMC/DockerHosts/blob/master/.docker-hosts.example.json).

 ## File Access
 On unix systems this MUST either be ran as root, or a user that has access to edit /etc/hosts.